ET Speaks From Home

 How to make a perfect SMore

+How to make a Perfect Smore!
 We just had the most perfect weekend!
 Sunshine and a lot of outdoor activities!
 With the promise of nice weather, we quickly hurried down to our local supermarket to stock up on BBQ food, flour to make pitta pockets and the most important thing – buying a BBQ pit!

 Rhubarb Crumble

-This is my third recipe using the hamper full of delicious Red Tractor Assured ingredients they provided.
+This recipe is for Red Tractor #RTChallenge.
+This is my third recipe to cook rhubarb crumble using the hamper full of delicious Red Tractor Assured ingredients they provided.
 We used the British grown rhubarb from Waitrose and British butter from Morrisons.
 My husband took this recipe from BBC Goodfood but modified it slightly.

 How to cook a perfect pancake using the right tools

 I have to admit that I am not a brilliant pancake maker but using the right kitchen tools does help to cut down waste, time and make a perfect pancake.
-Not long ago, I received the Pyrex granate pancake pan, an OXO turner, OXO batter dispenser and a bottle of Clarks Maple syrup.
+Not long ago, I received the Pyrex granate pancake pan, an OXO Good Grips turner, OXO Good Grips batter dispenser and a bottle of Clarks Maple syrup.
 You can read from my past blog post on how I did the pancake challenge with those items and how I used Clarks maple syrup in smoothies.

 Honey Dried Pink Lady Apple Crisps